GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 For re-identification (getting back the original data in a Pub/Sub topic), please follow this instruction [here](https://cloud.google.com/solutions/validating-de-identified-data-bigquery-re-identifying-pii-data#re-identifying_the_dataset_from_bigquery).

 ## V2 Solution By Using In Built Java Beam Transform
 This part of the repo provides a reference implementation to process large scale files for  any DLP transformation like Inspect, Deidentify or ReIdentify.
 Solution can be used for CSV / Avro files stored in either GCS or AWS S3 bucket.
 It uses State and Timer API for efficient batching to process the files in optimal manner.
-Please note parameters like --runMode=S3, DLPMethod=deid.
-Addition to these, you can also use --keyRange, --windowInterval, parameters to increase parallelism.

 ## Build and Run
 ```